Are Indoor Plants Potentially Harmful If Kept In The Bedroom?

-For all the benefits that houseplants are acknowledged to provide us, one such question that continues to persist is ‘do indoor plants become harmful at nighttime?’
+For all the benefits that houseplants are acknowledged to provide, one question that continues to persist is whether indoor plants become harmful at nighttime?

-Whilst researching to help definitively answer this question it became apparent that the intent of folks typing this query into Google was to understand a little bit more about the gaseous exchange that occurs in plant tissues.
+Whilst researching to help definitively answer this question it became apparent that the broad intent when searching this query on Google was to understand a little bit more about the gaseous exchange that occurs in plant tissues.
 And in particular the absorption and production of carbon dioxide.

-They were not so concerned about plants becoming harmful by going on the attack under the cover of darkness ala ‘The Day of the Triffids’.
+They were less concerned about plants becoming harmful by going on the attack under the cover of darkness ala ‘The Day of the Triffids’.

 It’s well known that during daylight hours chlorophyll in plant tissues converts light energy and water, via the process of photosynthesis, into sugars and oxygen.
 The sugars help the plant to grow whilst the oxygen is emitted into the atmosphere as a byproduct.